depado/ginprom/README.md

 ## Differences with go-gin-prometheus

 - No support for Prometheus' Push Gateway
-- Need to call middleware on each route
 - Options on constructor
 - Adds a `path` label to get the matched route